evo-mark/inertia-wordpress/README.md

 // ...
 resolve: resolveInertiaPage(
     import.meta.glob("./pages/**/*.vue", { eager: false }),
+    null, // Notice that the 2nd argument is null
     /**
      * @param { string } name The page name that is being loaded
      * @param { VNode } resolvedPage The resolved page vNode